Psychological Assessments

 Psychological assessments are conducted by registered and/or supervised professionals who may include registered psychologists, registered psychological associates, and psychoeducational consultants.
 All psychology team members have extensive post-graduate training in child development, learning processes, social-emotional development, and psychological health and wellness.
 The assessor(s) the Glebe uses are certified to perform assessments within the scope of their practice.

-Q: What should I bring the day(s) of the assessment?
+Q: What should I bring the day(s) of my child/youth's assessment?

 If your child/youth wears glasses or hearing aids, make sure that they are brought to the assessment.
 Also, if your child/youth is insulin dependent, ensure the assessor knows of any snack/break requirements.
 Alert the assessor of any other medical needs or concerns PRIOR to the day of the assessment.